logchimp/docs/docs/cli/install.md

 ---
 title: logchimp install
-description: The `logchimp install` command is your one-stop-shop to get a running production install of LogChimp.
 ---

+The `logchimp install` command is your one-stop-shop to get a running production install of LogChimp.

 ```bash
 USAGE